 For the study, researchers reviewed the 50 largest metro areas in the U.S. based on several factors a young person should consider when starting their career, including the job market, potential for long-term career-building, affordability and lifestyle for recent college graduates.
 [Just getting your career started?
 Here the most popular jobs for new grads]

 Houston and Minneapolis-St. Paul, the second best city on this year's list, replaced last year's top two of New York City and Los Angeles.
 While New York City dropped to eighth place on this year's rankings, Los Angeles dropped out of the top 10 altogether.
 Neither Houston or Minneapolis, where 88 percent of the population between the ages of 22 and 26 are employed, were ranked in the last year's top 10.

-This year's 10 best cities to launch a career in are:
+Based on Bankrate's research, this year's 10 best cities to launch a career are:

 - New York City, New York

 - Pittsburgh, Pennsylvania

 While the weather might be fantastic in Florida, those looking to have a successful start to their careers might want to look elsewhere for a job.
 The study found that the four largest cities in the Sunshine State – Jacksonville, Miami, Tampa and Orlando – are among the worst cities to launch a career.